 Financial aid details

-Indiana University offers a tuition benefit to eligible IU employees and their family members who register for Indiana University High School courses.
-The benefit provides a 25 percent waiver of course tuition (not fees) for eligible employees and their family members.
+Indiana University offers a tuition benefit to eligible IU employees and their dependents who register for Indiana University High School (IUHS) courses.
+The benefit provides a 25% waiver of course tuition (not fees) for eligible employees and their dependents.

-- are a disabled former employees receiving long-term disability benefits from a university-sponsored plan, Social Security Administration, or PERF.
+• Disabled former full-time (75% FTE or greater) appointed Academic and Staff employees (including IU Residents) receiving long-term disability benefits from a university-sponsored plan, Social Security Administration, or PERF.

 Enrollment in the IU Tuition Benefit Program

-Completed forms should be submitted to the University Human Resource Services office for processing.
-After verification of eligibility, University Human Resource Services will provide your enrollment information to Indiana University High School.
-At that time, you may register for Indiana University High School courses with the fee waiver.
+Completed applications should be submitted to IU Human Resources for processing.
+After verification of eligibility, IU Human Resources will provide your enrollment information to Indiana University High School.
+At that time, you may register for IUHS courses with the fee waiver.

 If you are an Indiana high school student who qualifies for free or reduced lunches, you may be eligible for a 25 percent discount on tuition (not fees) for IU High School courses.